pklein/creditcard-test/README.md

     5105 1051 0510 5106
     9111111111111111

-I would expect the following output:
+We would expect the following output:

     VISA: 4111111111111111       (valid)
     VISA: 4111111111111          (invalid)